What Is E-E-A-T? How Experience, Expertise, Authority, and Trust Impact SEO

 In 2026, with AI content flooding every corner of the web, the sites that invest in real human expertise, transparent authorship, and consistently accurate information will be the ones that win long-term visibility — in both traditional search and AI Overviews.

-Build for trust first.
+Build trust first.
 Rankings follow.